migdelinabuelna/migdelinabuelna.github.io/README.md

 ## Imporvement Plans

 I have some exciting improvement plans in store.
 First, I will be incorporating more CSS to enhance the design and create visually captivating experiences that truly reflect my creativity.
 To further engage visitors, I will utilize the power of JavaScript and Semantic UI to add dynamic animations that bring my site to life, providing an immersive and interactive user experience.
-Lastly, I am currently working on updating the sidebar to enhance navigation and streamline content organization, ensuring a seamless browsing experience.